Labs64/labs64.github.io/_pages/base64-decoder.md

 An online tool that does exactly what it says; decodes Base64 encoding and encodes into it quickly and easily.
 Base64 encode your data in a hassle-free way, or decode it into human-readable format.

-#### Did you know?

-Base64 encoding schemes are commonly used when there is a need to encode binary data that needs be stored and transferred over media that are designed to deal with textual data.
-This is to ensure that the data remains intact without modification during transport.
-Base64 is used commonly in a number of applications including email via MIME, and storing complex data in XML or JSON.

 <form>
   <div class="form-group">
     <label for="inputContainer">Decode/Encode from/to Base64 format</label>